Learn Backbone.js Completely

 You should learn Backbone.js if:

-You do not already use a front-end JavaScript framework and you intend to develop single-page web applications or complex JavaScript web applications.
+• You do not already use a front-end JavaScript framework and you intend to develop single-page web applications or complex JavaScript web applications.

-Addy Osmani is a prolific, yet altruistic, writer who writes book-length blog posts and articles on web technologies and programming, particularly JavaScript, and he offers said writings free online.
+Addy Osmani is a prolific writer who writes book-length blog posts and articles on web technologies and programming, particularly JavaScript.
 He has written on a myriad of JavaScript topics and just about all of his works are available online for free.
-However, since his book Developing Backbone.js Applications is only $15.81, I recommend you own a copy of it and keep it as a reference, for you will need it.
+However, since his book Developing Backbone.js Applications is only $15.81, I recommend you own a copy and keep it as a reference; you will need it.
+You can order it on Amazon.

 Roadmap to Mastering Backbone.js

-1. If you already know JavaScript very well, and you feel invincible when you sit to code in JavaScript, carry on with step 2 below.
+1. If you already know JavaScript well, and you feel invincible when you sit to code in JavaScript, carry on with step 2 below.

-If you don’t know JavaScript well enough to develop a full, interactive quiz application with just JavaScript (no jQuery), you should learn JavaScript properly.
+If you don’t know JavaScript well enough to develop a full, interactive quiz application with just JavaScript (no jQuery), you should learn JavaScript Properly.

 If you know enough JavaScript and want to proceed, but you feel you need a JavaScript refresher, read these 3 articles (in the order they are listed):